Urethral Stone Prevention

 5. Acidify Urine with Ammonium Chloride

 Unfortunately, Ammonium Chloride tastes terrible and just adding it to their feed or water can cause a decrease in intake (which is not what we want!).
-You can mix it in a drenching gun and administer directly into their mouth, or if you want something a little more fun for them and you, you can mix it up with a boxed Jell-O mix and poor into an ice cube tray for easy dosing!
+You can mix it in a drenching gun and administer directly into their mouth, or if you want something a little more fun for them and you, you can mix it up with a boxed Jell-O mix and pour into an ice cube tray for easy dosing!

 If you have further questions about the proper use of ammonium chloride, please contact us!